mikabohinen/nvim-nix/README.md

    workflows while still having a good understanding of what is happening at the more granular level.

-These principles inform our choice of plugins.
+These principles inform the choice of plugins.

 ## Plugin List

 See [selection criteria](#Plugin-selection-criteria) for the exact details of why these specific plugins are acceptable.

 **Modern Necessities** (what vimscript can't handle well):